Back to Main Men

 I will miss him very much especially his kindness and his humor.
 Dorothy Miller

-I first (Less important)met my Uncle Bernie when he returned from military service after WWII.
+I first met my Uncle Bernie when he returned from military service after WWII.
 I was about 6 or 7 and when we were alone, I asked him what I should call him.
 And he said just ‘Bernie’, which is what I called him throughout his life.
 Also asked about what he called his father - and he said ‘Pop’, which is how I had been referring to him anyhow.

 He took me to my first ballgame, at Yankee Stadium - of course.
 And I have remained a Yankee fan ever since.

 We did a lot of driving around together.
 From delivering orders, to trips to family and even to Florida.
-I remember driving and singing
+I remember driving and singing old time songs one night with him and with Elissa, who was a good singer,

 He certainly took it hard losing his wife, and then son.
 But with his outlook on life, and his ability to joke about things, he continued to have a full life.
 His golfing and keeping in touch with many in the family helped to keep him young.
 Robert Melworm

 My Great Uncle Bernie certainly was GREAT!
 I will miss our conversations.
 He had such a quick wit, a great sense of humor, and a wonderful laugh.
 His love for his family, his fondness of golf, and his enjoyment of a peaceful life made him easy to love.
 Almost 104!
 I’m glad that he did not suffer in the end.
-I will think of him often and smile.
-Hayley Richards
+I will think of

 I remember Uncle Bernie as an easy-going, fun loving guy.
 We played golf together once in Florida.
 His sense of humor was always enjoyed and he kind of reminded me of Johnny Carson.
 Phil Richards